sondalgmaster/Installing-and-setting-up-nginx-with-Nodejs-and-MySQL/README.md

 sudo ufw disable
 sudo ufw reset
 ```
-## Importing/Export Your Database to Your MySQL Server
+## Step 8: Importing/Export Your Database to Your MySQL Server
 ### Exporting Your Database from MySQL Workbench
 When you log into your MySQL Workbench and want to export your database, follow these steps: